Expert Verified Updated: March 2026

-Muriatic Acid to Dry Acid Converter
+Muriatic Acid to Dry Acid Pool Calculator

-Pro Tip: Acid lowers both pH and Alkalinity.
+Acid lowers both pH and Alkalinity.
 If your alkalinity is already in the 80-120 range, be careful not to over-add acid.
 If you drop it too low, use our Baking Soda Calculator to bring it back up.

 Frequently Asked Questions